find your perfect postgrad program

-As this expansion continues, many disciplines have become interconnected, meaning a geneticist may use the same methodologies and tools as a botanist.
+As this expansion continues, many disciplines have become interconnected, meaning a geneticist may use the same methodologies and tools as a botanist or even a biochemist.
 So by pursuing a Masters in Biology, students can go on to develop a future career in many different fields.

 If you’re intending to enrol on a Masters in Biology, it’s essential to have excellent written and investigative skills.
 The key element of the postgrad program and the thesis will be research – in fact any coursework you do will be designed to backup and reinforce your findings.
 As students are training to become experts in their field, some courses could require you to present your own seminar and take part in discussions about other graduates seminars.
 There may also be a chance to help out your faculty by teaching undergraduate biology students.